XinFinOrg/XDCMonitor/src/monitoring/consensus/miner/README.md

 4. **Miner Performance Tracking**: Records statistics on each masternode's mining activity and reliability
 5. **Consensus Monitoring**: Logs blockchain consensus events without attempting to predict miners

+## Architecture Integration

+The MinerMonitor is designed to work within the orchestrated monitoring system:

+1. **Orchestrated Initialization**:

+   - Rather than self-initializing, MinerMonitor waits for ConsensusMonitor to trigger it
+   - This ensures validator data is available before monitoring starts
+   - Prevents race conditions where monitoring would begin before data is ready

+2. **Data Flow**:

+   - ConsensusMonitor loads and manages validator data for all chains
+   - MinerMonitor retrieves this data via `consensusMonitor.getValidatorData()`
+   - This creates a clean dependency structure where data flows from centralized storage

+3. **Lifecycle Management**:
+   - ConsensusMonitor registers and manages all monitoring intervals
+   - MinerMonitor exposes its monitoring logic but doesn't schedule itself
+   - This centralizes scheduling and cleanup for better resource management

 ## Monitoring Approach

 ### Blockchain-First Approach